 A passport is required to travel to Peru.
 Allow 3 months to acquire your passport (\$110 plus pics).
 You will need a certified copy of your birth certificate, 2 passport photos, and a picture ID when you apply the first time for a passport.
 Call your local post office to get started.
 Some offices take the pictures and you can do it all in one place.
 Be sure to sign your passport, once received.
 We recommend making a color copy of your passport to keep with you in your carry-on.
-Also, forward a copy to Becca Phelps at trips@riverwindperu.org.
+Also, forward a copy to Ruth Hidalgo at ruth@riverwind.org.
+You can get a visa at Immigration at going through the lines.

 Be sure to keep your identification with you during your flights.
-Check the expiration dates on your passport; the date should be no sooner than 6 months after your return date.
+Check your passport expiration date; it should be no sooner than 6 months after your return.
 Minors traveling without their parents need to have both their parents sign a parental release form.
 BOTH parents need to sign the form in front of a notary.
 (If you have questions, please contact your local travel agency or go to: http://travel.state.gov.)